kerkocmatija/NSU/README.md

   - Using Auto-ML to find optimal parameter for a task.

 2. Data streams:
+  - Using MOA to analyze given data.

 3. Complex data types:
+  - Using re3py to analyze given datasets.

 4. Equation discovery:
+  - Usig PROGED to find equations.

 ...